-DELTA SCHOOL DISTRICT
+DELTA SCHOOL DISTRICT BOARD OF EDUCATION SELF-EVAULATION

-BOARD OF EDUCATION SELF-EVALUATION (PLEASE SUBMIT TO THE SECRETARY-TREASURER)
+(Please submit to the Secretary-Treasurer)

 Circle the response that best reflects your opinion.
-Send the completed form to the Secretary Treasurer.
+Send the completed form to the Secretary-Treasurer.
 Results will be compiled and averaged for the whole Board.
 Individuals will not be identified.